docsforadobe/javascript-tools-guide/docs/extendscript-tools-features/dollar-object.md

 `String`

-The Internet name of the application’s default character encoding, such as “CP1252” or “X-SHIFT-JIS”.
+The Internet name of the application's default character encoding, such as "CP1252" or "X-SHIFT-JIS".
 Valid values are implementation- and OS-dependent.

 Set to change the default encoding for the application.
 The returned value can differ from the value set.
-In Windows, for example, if set to “x-latin1”, the returned value is the synonymous “ISO-8859-1”.
+In Windows, for example, if set to "x-latin1", the returned value is the synonymous "ISO-8859-1".

 ---